I learned to program on a calculator

 }

+This is not glamorous, and it’s not magic (even if it feels like it).
 It’s just a way of saying: these allocations are not part of my product.

 When delegation collides with lifecycle

+There is a moment where this approach stops feeling elegant and starts feeling dangerous.
+Delegated work continues even when your code is not running.
 If a goroutine blocks while the kernel moves data on its behalf, your program may be alive without being aware.
 Signals can arrive.
 Shutdown can begin.
 From the outside, the process looks healthy.
+Inside, nothing is observing intent.
+This is where lifecycle discipline matters.

 The problem: blocked in the kernel

 In Go, graceful shutdown is often modeled as a context.Context that gets cancelled on SIGTERM.
+That works beautifully as long as your goroutines are actually running.

 ctx, stop := signal.NotifyContext(context.Background(), os.Interrupt, syscall.SIGTERM)